Sailing yacht: Rigs

 Gaff rigs have been uncommon in the construction of cruising boats, since the mid 20th century.
 More common rigs are Bermuda, fractional, cutter, and ketch.
 Occasionally employed rigs since then have been the yawl, schooner, wishbone, catboat.
 A survey of cruising sailors identified preferences for sloops, cutters, and ketches in equal measure.

 Most cruising yachts have masts of aluminum, which may be stepped (mounted) on the top of the keel inside the boat or on the top of the cabin, outside.
-A keel-stepped mast is better able to withstand a failure of its support ing standing rigging, but requires a penetration of the cabin roof and the need for waterproofing.
+A keel-stepped mast is better able to withstand a failure of its supporting standing rigging, but requires a penetration of the cabin roof and the need for waterproofing.
 Masts have a variety of possible tracks for the mainsail to be attached and raised.
 Some allow for in-mast furling of the mainsail at the expense of aerodynamic efficiency of the mast and sail.
 Some booms allow for roller furling of mainsails.